Retracing Our Roots

 Participants Can Expect:

-3. to gain mentorship and meaningful exchanges with other students who are involved in the community
+4. To gain mentorship and meaningful exchanges with other students who are involved in student organizations and/or in the community

 This program is FREE!
 We will cover your meals and transportation to and from Bradford Woods.